AritDevCircle/shiftwork2/README.md

 2. Fork this project to your GitHub Account.
 3. Clone your forked project to your local machine.
 4. Make sure Postgres is running.
+5. Edit `config/database.yml` with your Postgres username and password (never fear: this file will not be committed to the repo).
-5. On Terminal (or other CLI), run the commands `rails db:setup` and `rails db:migrate` to create and configure databases.
+5. On Terminal (or other CLI), run the commands `rails db:setup` and `rails db:migrate` to create & configure databases.
 6. Run the command `bundle install` to install all gems.
 7. Run the command `rails server` to run the app locally on port 3000.
 8. In your browser, navigate to `localhost:3000`.
 You should see the application running.